 Well, what did Obama know about this?

-You know, where are the emails and the text messages from former attorney general Loretta Lynch?
+You know, where are the emails and the text messages from former Attorney General Loretta Lynch?

-Sure, they've been bleach pit by now.
+Sure, they've been bleach pipped by now.

 But I'm going to tell you something.